neurobioinfo/Ensemblux/docs/reference.md

-## Adjustable execution parameters for the Ensemblux pipeline
+## Adjustable execution parameters for the ensemblex pipeline

 - [Introduction](#introduction)
 - [How to modify the parameter files](#how-to-modify-the-parameter-files)